shreyassks/Text-Similarity-App-GKE/README.md

 2. To enable and deploy the application change replica to 1 (enables) from 0 (disables cluster) in deployment.yaml file

-3. To run the deployment.yaml file and enable the app Kubectl apply -f deployment.yaml
+3. To run the deployment.yaml file and enable the app kubectl apply -f deployment.yaml

-4. To run the service.yaml file to generate the External API which can be accessed by public Kubectl apply -f service.yaml
+4. To run the service.yaml file to generate the External API which can be accessed by public kubectl apply -f service.yaml

-5. Some useful commands to know the status of deployment, service and also the pods Kubectl get deployments
+5. Some useful commands to know the status of deployment, service and also the pods kubectl get deployments kubectl get services kubectl get pods
-Kubectl get services
-Kubectl get pods

-6. To run the External IP in gcloud console and get the output Curl <External IP Address>
+6. To run the External IP in gcloud console and get the output curl <External IP Address>

+Finally!
+The app is deployed and can be accessed by entering the External IP in any of your browser.

+1. You might get server 500 error which often means that steps for deployment have not been followed properly.
+2. If the dependencies to run the application require more space then accordingly the Cluster size should be increased with more nodes

 **Here is the photo of deployed application in GKE Cluster**